vikashkr96/MERN-Stack/DataBases/MongoDB/MONGO/README.md

 Successfully learned how to sync Node.js with MongoDB using Mongoose and perform different types of data insertion operations.

 ### ALSO:
-Many such operations like update , delete , find , replace as well as schema validations and rules is covered ..
+Many such operations like update , delete , find , replace as well as schema validations and rules are covered ..